-When committed to a landing, close the throttle control and shut OFF the master and ignition switches.
+When committed to a landing shut "OFF" the master and ignition switches.
 Flaps may be used as desired.
-Turn the fuel selector valve to OFF and move the mixture to idle cut-off.
-The seat belts and shoulder harness (if installed) should be tightened.
+Turn the fuel selector valve to "OFF" and move the mixture to idle cut-off.
+The seat belts and shoulder harness should be tightened.
 Touchdown should be normally made at the lowest possible airspeed.